 If we feel that for some reason you would not be able to move through the process, we will ensure that you know why.
 The assessment process should take around 6 months.

 Once you are approved, you will not be family finding in the usual way as you will have already talked about and been linked to the child you want to adopt however, you will still go through the matching and introductions process.
 Please see below for more details

-For more details on the adoption process you can also download our information pack from the Families for Children website, under the "Contact Us" menu or make a request that we contact you if you prefer.
+For more details on the adoption process you can also download our information pack.

 We hold monthly Information Sessions when you have the opportunity to meet with one of our Social Workers and an experienced adopter.